Create a Commit Action

 Introduction

-- Beginners level
+- Intermediate level

-This is an example of how to create an Action, to create your own Action, see the Actions page.
+This is an example of how to create an Action.
+To create your own Action, see the Actions page.

 - Have a StackSpot account